Rula vs. Geode: Which is better for your needs?

 Rula is committed to helping every patient find a provider who truly gets them:

-• Licensure types: Rula's network includes licensed therapists (LCSWs, LMFTs, LPCs), psychologists (PhDs, PsyDs), psychiatrists (MDs, DOs), and psychiatric mental health nurse practitioners (PMHNPs).
+• Licensure types: Licensed therapists (LCSWs, LMFTs, LPCs), psychologists (PhDs, PsyDs), psychiatrists (MDs, DOs), and psychiatric mental health nurse practitioners (PMHNPs).

 • Specializations offered: With over 180 clinical specialties, you can find experts in ADHD, anxiety, depression, trauma, eating disorders, substance use, grief and loss, relationship issues, and many other areas.

-• Languages available: Providers in the Rula network represent over 40 different languages.
+• Languages available: Providers in the Rula network represent 40+ different languages.

-• Inclusivity factors: 51% of Rula's provider network identifies as BIPOC (Black, Indigenous, and People of Color), and you can filter providers by gender, ethnicity, age, and faith to find someone who shares your background and worldview.
+• Inclusivity factors: 51% of Rula's provider network identifies as BIPOC (Black, Indigenous, and People of Color).
+You can filter providers by gender, ethnicity, age, and faith to find someone who shares your background and worldview

-Geode also focuses on providing inclusive care, though it offers less public data on its provider network:
+Geode also focuses on providing inclusive care, though with less public data on its provider network:

-• Licensure types: Geode's network includes board-certified psychiatrists, psychiatric nurse practitioners, psychiatric physician assistants, and licensed therapists.
+• Licensure types: Board-certified psychiatrists, psychiatric nurse practitioners, psychiatric physician assistants, and licensed therapists.

 • Specializations offered: Care is organized into five main treatment categories (with subcategories), including depression and mood, behavioral and ADHD, and past trauma.